snat-s/video-summary/README.md

 Make a video summary with AI.

 Thanks to Whisper from OpenAI you can have transcription of videos.
-With the script of a video we can process it with a different AI to create a summary.
+Now, we can use any summarization model synthesize the information.

 # How does it work?

-1. Pass the video to a .mp3
+1. Download the video with `yt-dlp`
 2. Let Whisper transcribe the video.
 3. Summarize with distilbart
 4. Output everything to a .txt file

 # TODOs

-- [ ] Create a minimal Flask backend
-- [ ] Create a minimal frontend
+- [X] Create a minimal frontend
 - [ ] Add a lot more documentation
+  - [ ] Documentation for the frontend
+  - [ ] Documentation for the python_pypeline